14 tutorials to make paper roses, free template

 Lace paper roses

-Please follow this lace paper rose tutorial if you want this stunning paper flowers with the help of a cutting machine or a punch.
+Please follow this lace paper rose tutorial if you want these stunning paper flowers with the help of a cutting machine or a punch.

 Or you could follow this tutorial to make roses from doily paper.